-Advanced Survey and Titles Services (ASaTS) is a project to replace Landonline (the system currently used to manage New Zealand’s title and survey transactions).
+Advanced Survey and Titles Services (ASaTS) is a programme to progressively rebuild Landonline, the system used to manage New Zealand’s land information.

-Landonline was developed in the 1990s and introduced in 2000.
-It is increasingly difficult to support and enhance, which reduces our ability to respond to changing customer needs.
+- Landonline is now 20 years old, it was developed in the 1990s and introduced in 2000.
+It’s increasingly difficult to support and enhance, which reduces our ability to respond to changing customer needs.

 Increased system availability, reliability and sustainability